dotnet/docs-maui/docs/user-interface/controls/border.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 > [!IMPORTANT]
 > When creating a border using a shape, such as a `Rectangle` or `Polygon`, only closed shapes should be used.
-Therefore, open shapes such as `Line` are unsupported.
+Therefore, open shapes such as <xref:Microsoft.Maui.Controls.Shapes.Line> are unsupported.

 ::: moniker range=">=net-maui-7.0"